I-Mab (NASDAQ:IMAB) Shares Gap Up to $8.27

-Several analysts recently issued reports on the company.
-Needham & Company LLC cut their price target on I-Mab from $85.00 to $72.00 and set a “buy” rating on the stock in a report on Tuesday.
-HC Wainwright lowered their target price on I-Mab from $80.00 to $70.00 and set a “buy” rating on the stock in a research report on Tuesday.
-Piper Sandler lowered their target price on I-Mab from $80.00 to $35.00 in a research report on Friday.
-Finally, Zacks Investment Research upgraded I-Mab from a “sell” rating to a “hold” rating in a research report on Wednesday, May 25th.
-One analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
-According to data from MarketBeat, I-Mab presently has a consensus rating of “Buy” and an average price target of $74.71.
+A number of brokerages have commented on IMAB.
+Piper Sandler decreased their price objective on I-Mab from $80.00 to $35.00 in a research report on Friday.
+Needham & Company LLC dropped their price objective on I-Mab from $85.00 to $72.00 and set a “buy” rating on the stock in a research note on Tuesday.
+HC Wainwright dropped their price target on I-Mab from $80.00 to $70.00 and set a “buy” rating on the stock in a research note on Tuesday.
+Finally, Zacks Investment Research raised I-Mab from a “sell” rating to a “hold” rating in a research report on Wednesday, May 25th.
+One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average target price of $74.71.

 I-Mab Company Profile (NASDAQ:IMAB)